Staff

 612-254-7656

-ryan@reclaim.careRyan grew up in a small town in Kansas, and after spending nearly 20 years in Seattle and the Bay Area, they and their partner decided to call Saint Paul home in early 2020.
-Ryan’s educational background is in psychology and social work, and they received an MSW from the University of Washington in Seattle.
-Since 2005 they have worked with youth and young adults in various spaces including direct service programs for homeless youth, developing and managing housing programs, and leading programs for LGBTQ+ youth.
-They are passionate about working with young people and are committed to reducing personal and systemic barriers to help them create their best futures.
+Ryan grew up in a small town in Kansas, and after spending nearly 20 years in Seattle and the Bay Area, he decided to call the Twin Cities home in early 2020.
+Ryan’s educational background is in psychology and social work, and he received an MSW from the University of Washington in Seattle.
+Since 2005 he has worked with youth and young adults in various spaces including direct service programs for homeless youth, developing and managing housing programs, and leading programs for LGBTQ+ youth.
+He is passionate about working with young people and is committed to reducing personal and systemic barriers to help them create their best futures.

-In their personal life, Ryan enjoys listening to music, cross-stitching, running, photography, and exploring all that the Twin Cities and Minnesota have to offer.
-Ryan and their partner are currently raising a very spoiled English Bulldog.
+In his personal life, Ryan enjoys listening to music, cross-stitching, running, photography, and exploring all that the Twin Cities and Minnesota have to offer.
+He is also raising a very spoiled English Bulldog.

 Caitlin Baldwin (she/her) MSW, LICSW